Helping High Achieving Black Youth Navigate Life with with More Confidence, Self-love & Inner Calm.

 I'm a Licensed Social Worker (LSW), A Mental Health Professional & Coach, Youth Advocate, A Speaker, and Founder/Owner of Hello Kandace, LLC.

-As a former school social worker & school-based therapist, I'm passionate about supporting academically thriving Black teens and young adults along their sacred path of self-discovery.
+I have served as a school social worker and school-based therapist.
+I'm passionate about supporting academically thriving Black teens and young adults along their sacred path of self-discovery.
 I connect them with the tools and resources needed to better know and understand themselves, so that they can reduce stress and anxiety and live more balanced, joyful, and meaningful lives.
 I help them feel fully seen, beyond their grades & outward achievements.

 WHAT I DO